 The Austrian party system is in an ongoing process of deconcentration.
-The dominant the traditionally parties Social Democratic Party (Sozialdemokratische Partei Österreichs, SPÖ) and the conservative, Christiandemocratic Austrian People's Party (Österreichische Volkspartei, ÖVP) have experienced an almost uninterrupted decline since 1980.
-In 1979, the two parties were able to win a combined total of more than 90% of votes; in 2008, they were down to a combined total of about 50%.
+The traditionally dominant parties - the Social Democratic Party (Sozialdemokratische Partei Österreichs, SPÖ) and the conservative, Christian-democratic Austrian People's Party (Österreichische Volkspartei, ÖVP) have experienced an almost uninterrupted decline since 1980.
+In 1979, the two parties were able to win a combined total of more than 90% of votes; in 2013, they were down to a combined total of about 50%.
 The other half of voters either preferred another party or failed to turn out.